You Bet Your Ass: Ass on the Line

-The final round, "Ass On The Line", presented the players with four categories.
+The final round, "Ass on the Line", presented the players with four categories.
 The player with the lowest score got first choice and could wager any amount up to their total on each of three successive questions in the chosen category, with a minimum bet of 500 points (100 in season 1).
 The round is over for players who fall below the minimum.
 The player who began the round in second place chose from the three remaining categories and the same structure applied, followed by the same routine for the player that was leading to begin the round.

 Winning and bonus round

 Whoever had the most points at the completion of the final round won $500 and then got to see one final category, and could choose to answer one question for a further $1,000, or to answer two questions for a further $2,000.
 Regardless of the choice, it was an all-or-nothing bonus: if, for example, the player opted to answer two questions, but answered the first one correctly and misses the second, they would only win the $500 for winning the game.

-In season 1, the winner could choose to take $500 or "double down" and attempt to answer one final question correctly for $1,000, but a wrong answer meant he or she got nothing.
+In season 1, the winner could choose to take $500 or "double down" and attempt to answer one final question correctly for $1,000, but a wrong answer meant they got nothing.
 If a game ended in a tie, the double down question was not offered and the tied contestants split the $1,000 prize automatically.